 Given the blind structures of the Power Up SNGs, accumulating and saving the high-blind powers along with the necessary amount of energy to use them could give a considerable edge in later stages.
 Aim to use low-blind powers early and then work towards the keepers for late game.

 Summing Up PokerStars Power-Up Game

 Remember, while this is an early stage of this new game, you have plenty of room to experiment and develop a good strategy because most of your opponents will be making plenty of mistakes.
+Moreover, the lack of poker tools for statistics will make this game even more interesting for recreational players.
 So join a discussion around the new PokerStars Power Up game, have fun and see what you can come up with!